 Assistant Professor at the University of Tokyo

 I am an Assistant Professor at the University of Tokyo.
 I work on the formation of the first stars, first galaxies, and first supermassive black holes.
-Together with my collaborators, I try to better understand the nature of these fascinating objects by connecting theoretical models with observations in the local and high-redshift Universe.
+Together with my collaborators, I apply machine learning to better understand the nature of these fascinating objects by connecting theoretical models with observations in the local and high-redshift Universe.
 You can find more about my research under Publications.
 We are going to host a conference entitled Stellar Archaeology as a Time Machine to the First Stars in December in Tokyo.